Obyedullahilmamun/DevHive/README.md

 ## Features
 ```
 - Interactive projects grid with hover animations.
-- Toggle (bee) switch for theme or options.
+- Toggle (bee) switch to control the visibility of the 3D bee model.
 - Fully responsive layout using Tailwind CSS.
 - Optimized for seamless user experience.
 ```